spine-tools/Spine-Toolbox/docs/source/SpineTutorialTwoHydro.rst

    then see classes like ‘commodity’, ‘connection’ and ‘model’ under the root node in the *Object tree* (on the left) with colourful icons.
 #.
 From the menu in the top right corner, select **Session -> Commit**.
 Enter ‘Import SpineOpt
-   template’ as message in the popup dialog and click **Commit**.
+   template’ as message in the popup dialogue and click **Commit**.
 Exit the Spine DB editor.

    .. note:: The SpineOpt template contains the fundamental object and relationship classes,
       as well as parameter definitions, that SpineOpt recognizes and expects.
       You can think of it as the *generic structure* of the model, as opposed to the *specific data* for a particular instance.
-      In the remainder of this section, we will add that specific data for the Skellefte river.

 Execute the model
 _________________